oracle-livelabs/oci-migration/ecc-developer-hol/query/eccpersonalizationtemplate/eccpersonalizationtemplate.md

 ### Introduction

+* ECC Personalization Template is an ECC V11 feature
+* ECC Personalization Template was previously referred to as ECC Scratchpad, which is why, in some of the screenshots, you may see ECC Scratchpad instead of ECC Personalization Template
-This lab walks you through the ECC Personalization Template feature, what the feature is, the benefits of this feature and hands on demos.
+* This lab walks you through the ECC Personalization Template feature, what the feature is, the benefits of this feature and hands on demos
-ECC Personalization Template is a ECC V11 feature.

 Estimated Time: 30 minutes

 ### Objectives